icescrum/iceScrum-docker/icescrum/README.md

 #### MySQL

-Use the official MySQL image.
+Use the official MySQL image (5.7)

 Provide a password for the MySQL `root` user and a name for the database (you can use `icescrum`).
 ```